Like many people, I’m a big fan of The Walking Dead.

 I can hear the salespeople reading this article lighting up their torches and sharpening their pitchforks to come after me.
 Relax – I’m not calling you obsolete.
 There’s still a need for people who are friendly, good at listening, and enjoy helping customers find the right solutions.
 In fact, in future posts we will talk about inbound sales, and how salespeople need to go from an “always be selling” approach, to an “always be helping” mindset.

 But the most sophisticated organizations are re-training their sales teams or hiring for a slightly different kind of business development rep. If you’re looking to grow your company by staffing up your salespeople, consider bringing on a support representative/salesperson hybrid.
 There are a few reasons for this:

-Most buyers prefer to deal with one person who they can build a relationship with.
+Most buyers prefer to deal with one person whom they can build a relationship with.
 This is especially true in B2B sales, where transactions have a long cycle.
-After three weeks of calls, e-mails, and negotiations with Frank, the sales guy, do you really think your customer wants to be handed off Joe, the account guy?
+After three weeks of calls, e-mails, and negotiations with Frank, the sales guy, do you really think your customer wants to be handed off to Joe, the account guy?
 Sales reps who can also provide support help create a more streamlined, improved customer experience.